 Labour mobility and cross-border matching – why does it matter?

 The free movement of workers is a cornerstone of the single market, complementing the free movement of goods, capital and services.
-Intra-EU mobility of workers provides opportunities to both people willing to work abroad and to businesses looking to recruit staff.
-In 2020, on average 6% of the people of working age were EU movers, i.e., EU citizens moving to a Member State other than their citizenship, although this share varies from 0 to 47% across Member States.
-The share of EU movers increased on average by 19% between 2017 and 2020.
+The mobility of workers within the EU provides opportunities to both people willing to work abroad and to businesses looking to recruit staff.

-EURES, an instrument set up by EU legislation, supports specifically the matching of workers across borders by increasing transparency on vacancies available in other Member States, EEA countries and Switzerland.
+EURES, a system set up by EU legislation, supports specifically the matching of workers across borders by increasing transparency on vacancies available in other Member States, EEA countries and Switzerland.

 Mobility

-For further information and data, please consult the Annual Report on Intra-EU Labour Mobility: Publications catalogue - Employment, Social Affairs & Inclusion - European Commission (europa.eu).
+For further information and data, please consult the Annual Report on Intra-EU Labour Mobility.

 EURES

-To ensure workers are aware of job opportunities available across borders EURES provides:
+To ensure workers are aware of job opportunities across borders and employers are aware of suitable candidates, EURES provides:

 Find out more about EURES.